sttp-book/sttp-book/chapters/testing-techniques/model-based-testing.md

 To model this in the state machines, we use *conditional transitions*.
 These transitions are only performed if the event happens and if the condition is true.
 The conditions often depend on a certain value being used in the state machine.
-To modify these values when a transition is taken in the state machine we use actions.
+To modify these values when a transition is taken in the state machine, we use actions.
 Actions are associated with a transition and are performed when the system uses that transition to go into another state.
 The notation for conditions and actions is as follows: